-Index of Multiple Deprivation (IMD) 8 (2010) 19.9 50% least deprived 50% most deprived
+qualifications, have lower employment characters, that restricting their about to get a good for any indicating contribute to society.
+Index of Multiple Deprivation (IMD) 8 (2010) 23.2 50% most deprived 50% most deprived ived

 Deprivation is considered to be a multi-dimensional problem, encompassing a range of domains such as financial, health, education, services or crime. continuous measure of relative deprivation therefore there is no definitive point on the scale below which areas are considered to be deprived and above which they are not.
 While being in the most deprived 10% may indicate financial disadvantage, it could equally be due to isolated living.